A search for the fine-structure constant evolution from fast radio bursts and type Ia supernovae data

-where $\sigma_{\mathrm{obs}}$ can be obtained from Table \ref{tab:FRB}, the average galactic uncertainty $\sigma_{MW}$ is assumed to be 10 pc/cm$^{3}$ \cite{Manchester2005} and $\delta$ is the fluctuations of $DM$ which is related to the spatial variation in cosmic electron density along the line-of-sight.
+where $\sigma_{\mathrm{obs}}$ can be obtained from Table \ref{tab:FRB}, the average galactic uncertainty $\sigma_{\mathrm{MW}}$ is assumed to be 10 pc/cm$^{3}$ \cite{Manchester2005} and $\delta$ is the fluctuations of $\mathrm{DM}$ which is related to the spatial variation in cosmic electron density along the line-of-sight.
 Such fluctuations are not currently well determined by observations.
 Therefore, we will treat them as a fixed value, $\delta = 230\sqrt{z}$ pc/cm$^{3}$ \cite{Takahashi2021,Lemos2023}, in the statistical analyses.
 Following reference \cite{Li2019}, we adopted $\sigma_{\mathrm{host},0} = 30$ pc/cm$^{3}$ as the uncertainty of $\mathrm{DM}_{\mathrm{host},0}$.
 Furthermore, the uncertainty of IGM contribution ($\sigma_{\mathrm{IGM}}$) can be calculated from error propagation of Eq. \ref{eq:IGM_alpha2} given by